 Secondly, by employing a qualitative research method, we advanced the understanding of stakeholders’ perceptions from areas at different levels of tourism development.
 Accordingly, our study demonstrates that each stage of tourism development resulted in different perceptions of SE’s dimensions.
 These differences derived from not only the contextual factors as a result of tourism development, but also from tourism planning.
 Thus, we suggested that embedding tourism planning into future research on SE is critical to discovering additional elements of sustainability pillars within the concept of SE in the tourism industry.

 This study has only examined the perceptions of SE from two stakeholder groups, which are government officers and family-owned entrepreneurs, in the island context.
-Thus, further research on the perceptions of SE from the demand side (tourists), and comparative studies between the supply and demand sides, and between island and inland areas is to be encouraged.
+Thus, further research on the perceptions of SE from the demand side (tourists), and comparative studies between the supply and demand sides, and between island and inland areas are to be encouraged.
 In addition, future research on different stakeholders’ perceptions of SE might consider adopting comparative case studies between SMEs and large tourism enterprises, and across different national settings to account for institutional and cultural differences.

 Emerging findings from this study also make contributions to practice and policies by demonstrating implications for both government officers and entrepreneurs.
 Specifically, in the developed tourism setting, local government may need to consider promoting local culture in tourism planning.
 Such a focus may be of benefit because cultural sustainability in the island context of this study helps to protect and promote local marine values, which can in turn help to attract more tourists.
 In addition, the finding of social sustainability in the perception of government officers in the developed island implies a responsibility from an entrepreneurial perspective.
 Tourism development is not without its drawbacks: the fast economic development of the island has occurred at the expense of social sustainability, leading to subsequent social issues, such as crime.
 As mentioned by local government officers, this issue cannot be tackled without the involvement of entrepreneurs; however, our study reveals that the entrepreneurs in the developed island did not acknowledge their critical role in this.
 Hence, it may be argued that entrepreneurs should be made aware of their role in coordinating with local government to deal with social issues caused by tourism development, not only for the social sustainability of their businesses, but also for the sustainability of the whole destination, which is beneficial to future generations.
 Additionally, it is local government’s task to educate and encourage entrepreneurs to raise awareness of social responsibility.